RoleplayRevisited/rr_keyfob/README.md

 <div align='center'><h3><a href="https://discord.gg/RsWzxwtAY3">Discord</a></h3></div>

 # rr_keyfob

 A simple keyfob script to control your car
 You can open your trunk/frunk, lock/unlock your car, start/stop your car, trigger your alarm and control your windows.
 Also have a look at the config, there are a few things you can toggle.

 I hope you will enjoy this simple resource ;)

+## Warning

+When installing the resource make sure you rename it to `rr_keyfob`

 ## Usage

 To open the keyfob press `I` this can be changed by the user in their keybindings When the button is pressed the keyfob will appear and nui focus will be on.
 There are a few buttons the player can click (see image below)

 ![all the buttons](keyfob-showcase.png)